9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 ```
 ::::

-Here\'s what the final result looks like after running an update:
+Here's what the final result looks like after running an update:

 ![](figs/gui-update-complete.png)

 ## Using Cabal

 We presented a Cabal file to build this project for the command-line
-version in [the section called \"Main
+version in [the section called "Main
-Program\"](22-web-client-programming.org::*Main Program) for it to work
+Program"](22-web-client-programming.org::*Main Program) for it to work
 with our GUI version.
-First, there\'s the obvious need to add the gtk2hs
+First, there's the obvious need to add the gtk2hs
 packages to the list of build dependencies.
 There is also the matter of
 the Glade XML file.

 Earlier, we wrote a `PodLocalMain.hs` that simply assumed this file was
 named `podresources.glade` and stored in the current working directory.
-For a real, system-wide installation, we can\'t make that assumption.
+For a real, system-wide installation, we can't make that assumption.
 Moreover, different systems may place the file at different locations.

 Cabal provides a way around this problem.
 It automatically generates a
 module that exports functions that can interrogate the environment.
 We
 must add a `Data-files` line to our Cabal description file.
 This file
 names all data files that will be part of a system-wide installation.
-Then, Cabal will export a `Paths_pod` module (the \"pod\" part comes
+Then, Cabal will export a `Paths_pod` module (the "pod" part comes
 from the `Name` line in the Cabal file) that we can interrogate for the
 location at runtime.
-Here\'s our new Cabal description file:
+Here's our new Cabal description file:

 :::: captioned-content
 ::: caption